stanulilic/stanleyulili.com-old/_posts/2019-10-05-beginner-guide-to-chartjs.md

 You can follow the link to download it: https://github.com/chartjs/Chart.js/releases/latest

-There are still other ways to install Chart.js, we not going to cover them all but you can visit [this link](https://www.chartjs.org/docs/latest/getting-started/installation.html) to learn about more about installing Chart.js
+There are still other ways to install Chart.js, we not going to cover them all but you can visit [this link](https://www.chartjs.org/docs/latest/getting-started/installation.html) to learn more about installing Chart.js.

 Now that we have learned how to install Chart.js, let's add it to our project.